uliedberg/pine/README.md

 pine
 ====

-Subset of AMD API implementation to use for specific cases after optimized builds
+Subset of AMD API implementation to use for specific cases after optimized builds.
+YMMV.